Primary Navigation Mobile

 There aren’t any other mid-size SUVs that look quite as good or drive as well as the F-Pace, despite it being one of the oldest cars in the class.
 Practical considerations aren’t compromised for looks and handling.
 There’s spacious accommodation for four and the boot is vast.
 Jaguar’s latest infotainment system is easy to use, and the comfortable interior is lined with lovely materials.

 For a smidge under £500 a month you get the R-Dynamic SE Black model which comes with satnav, Apple CarPlay/Android Auto, wireless charging pad and electrically adjustable heated leather seats.
 The D200 diesel engine is a strong performer and returns 40mpg-plus.
-Jaguar contributes £3,000 towards a manageable deposit and the APR is pretty competitive, these days.*
+For those who need. alarge SUV for towing, the diesel is still the one to have.

 To find out more, read our full Jaguar F-Pace review